-Notes Regarding Initial Investment:
+Explanation Regarding Initial Investment:

 (6) Computer Hardware and Software.
-Your initial investment includes the costs related to the purchase of specified computer hardware and software.
-You must also purchase a iPad with wireless internet connection to process service invoices from the field.
+If you do not already have these items, you must purchase of computer to access our software.
+You must also purchase an iPhone and an iPad for each field service technician with wireless internet connection to process service invoices from the field.

-(7) Office and Storage.
+(7) Storage Area.
 The low end of the range assumes that you will be starting your Franchised Business from home.
 If you do not own adequate office and storage space either in your home or at an external storage facility, you must lease space to store your inventory and supplies for your Franchised Business.
 Local laws may require that your storage facility be located in a commercial (non-residential) area.
 You are responsible for determining if there are any requirements regarding the location of your office facility.
 If you lease space, you will generally be required to pay first and last month’s rent, plus a security deposit, at the time you sign the lease.
 In most cases, the terms and conditions of all agreements relating to the purchase, lease, and alteration of the property will be negotiated solely by you; however, we may require you to incorporate certain provisions into your lease.

-(11) Total Estimated Initial Investment.
+(9) Total Estimated Initial Investment.
 These figures are estimates only.
 You should review these figures carefully with a business advisor before making any decision to purchase the Franchised Business.
 You may incur additional expenses starting your Franchised Business.
 Your costs depend on several factors, including how well you follow our methods and procedures; your management skills, experience and business acumen; local economic conditions; the local market for our services; the prevailing wage rate; competition; the time of year that you launch operations; and sales levels reached by your Franchised Business during the initial period.

-We have relied on over 10 years of management experience in working with ValuePest.com Franchised Businesses to compile these estimates.
+We have relied on over 20 years of management experience in working with ValuePest Franchised Businesses to compile these estimates.
 This is only an estimate of your initial investment and is based on our estimate of nationwide costs and market conditions prevailing as of the date of this disclosure document.
 You must bear any deviation or escalation in costs from the estimates in costs from the estimates that we have given.
 You should review these figures carefully with a business advisor before making any decision to purchase a Franchised Business.
 Many factors that are unique to your location can make a dramatic difference in the estimates provided.
 The availability and terms of financing depend on several factors, including the availability of financing generally, your creditworthiness, collateral you may have and lending policies of financial institutions.